Skip to Content

 Harvard Square is the perfect place to shop or grab a bit to eat.
 Just be sure to save room for ice cream from Toscanini’s!

-2. Castle Island Park (15 min)
+Castle Island Park (15 min)

 Castle Island Park is home to Fort Independence, a pentagon-shaped historic fort built in the 1800s.
-You can go on a narrated tour or a self-guided tour at your own pace during your time at the fort.
+You can go on a narrated or self-guided tour at your own pace during your time at the fort.

 Take note that Fort Independence is open from Memorial Day to Columbus Day.